Video game loot boxes declared illegal in Belgium

 Following the recent Star Wars Battlefront 11 debacle that has several European gaming commissions increasingly raise critical eyes on loot boxes; things are even beginning to get a tad rougher for the publishers.
 Well, it seems like things came to a head when the Gaming Authority in the Netherlands sometimes last year declared loot boxes in some games as gambling and hence, illegal.

 According to the government agency, the loot boxes in about four games were deemed as a game of chance.
 They said this was informed as a result of their investigation in which they believed some items in these games can be transferred and can also be attributed a market value.
+It lacks the complexity of real online betting, primarily due to the absence of sign-up offers like the Coral bonus offer; however, it is still an efficient way of gambling.
 As if that’s not enough, the Belgian gaming commission just last month declared loot boxes illegal.

 The Belgium Gaming Commission at the conclusion of their investigation reported that games including the Overwatch, Fifa 18, and Counter-Strike: Global Offensive violates the gaming regulations of the country.
 However, it’s a bit surprising to see Stars Wars: Battlefront 11 – remember they’re actually the cause of the investigation in the first place – exonerated.

 We learned this was because EA, the game publisher removed microtransactions from the game, shortly before it was released.
 According to the Minister of Justice, Koen Geens, the publishers of those games blacklisted risks getting fined 800,000 euros or a five years prison sentence if they don’t remove the offending loot boxes.

 And the penalty could be doubled if children are involved; in their argument for the ban Koen Geens said, “It is children who often come in contact with such systems, and we cannot allow that.”